How To Check and Scan a Website For Malware Infections

 Automatic website scanning and malware removal

-Recent data shows that cybercriminals are more active than ever, increasing their attempted attacks by 15.1% in 2021 vs the previous year.
+According to a 2024 data threat report, 41% of enterprises experienced a malware attack over the past year.
 With such a high level of criminal activity, you’ll need protection that can keep up, such as a website scanner that can scan for malware and remove it automatically.

 It’s important to note that preventative measures against malware are only as good as their ability to keep up with new types of malware and trends.
-A thorough scanner should be backed by a comprehensive database that logs the most recent and persistent threats, offering the most up-to-date protection possible.
+Malware scanning should be backed by a comprehensive database that logs the most recent and persistent threats, offering the most up-to-date protection possible.

-As cybercrime and malware continue to evolve, being proactive about your site’s security is your best defense.
-In addition, search engines favor safe browsing and websites so malware can also put your Search Engine Optimization (SEO) performance and rankings at risk.
+As cybercrime and malware continue to evolve, being proactive about your cybersecurity is your best defense.
+In addition, search engines favor safe browsing and websites, so malware can also put your search engine optimization (SEO) performance and rankings at risk.
 Whether you use hands-on methods to check for malware yourself or deploy an automatic solution, by learning the different ways to look for malware, your website is one step closer to being secure.

 Latest Articles